Netduma R3 Router Review

 Popular Router Comparisons

 The Netduma R3 is a dual-band Wi-Fi 6 gaming router.
-Its firmware is called DumaOS, which comes with various features advertised to improve your network's gaming performance.
+Its firmware, DumaOS, offers various features advertised to improve your network's gaming performance.
 Ultimately, the quality of your online gaming experience is determined by the time it takes for your device to send and receive packets from the game server you connect to—ping or latency.
 To see if features like this or gaming routers in general can help, we conducted an experiment testing 11 routers, including this one.
 In brief, there's no significant difference between models.
 QoS/SQM (called SmartBOOST on this router) can help if your network is absolutely saturated, but they're common features on non-gaming models.
 Read the full article here.

-For better options, check out our recommendations for the best Wi-Fi routers, the best Wi-Fi 6 routers, and the best routers for streaming.
+For better options, check out our recommendations for the best Wi-Fi routers, the best Wi-Fi 6 routers, the best routers for streaming, and the best gaming routers.

 NETGEAR Nighthawk RAX30